-I do research in evidentiary standards and cryptographic authentication of evidence for Stanford University’s Starling Lab as Director of Special Projects.
+I do research in evidentiary standards and cryptographic authentication of evidence for Stanford University’s Starling Lab.

-I come from a background of graphics-, coder- and creative data-journalist, and I’m based in Berlin.
+I come from a background of information design and creative technologist, and I’m based in Berlin–though I miss the mountains.

 📬 Contact